-The CWPP will improve planning and fire suppression tools for county and the county fire department alike, which will result in Chouteau County providing its citizens with tools to live more safely in a fire prone ecosystem.
-The CWPP fosters the preservation of the economy of Chouteau County by maintaining and improving the efficiency of fire protection in the County.
+The CWPP will improve planning and fire suppression tools for county and the county fire departments alike, which will result in Cascade County providing its citizens with tools to live more safely in a fire prone ecosystem.
+The CWPP fosters the preservation of the economy of Cascade County by maintaining and improving the efficiency of the overall fire protection system in the County.